 Another tactic the insurance adjuster may try to do is doubt the injuries you have received following the accident.
 For example, if you need knee replacement surgery after your accident, the adjuster may claim that you always had arthritis in your knees and would have eventually had the surgery despite the accident.
 If the insurance company can find proof that your injury was caused by other means, it can find a way to escape liability for your claim.

 These reasons are why it’s important to seek medical treatment following the automobile accident.
 A medical expert can later be used to prove that your injuries only came from the accident and not a previous injury.

-Finding The Victim at Fault for the Accident
+Finding the Victim at Fault for the Serious Car Accident

 As mentioned above, the modified comparative negligence rule can easily damage a victim’s claim if they are found fault for the accident.
-Knowing this, the other party’s insurance company will try to find you at fault for the accident so they do not have to pay.
+Knowing this, the other party’s insurance carrier will try to find you at fault for the accident so they do not have to pay.

 Do not give them a chance.
-Before you speak to the insurance adjuster or the insurance, first speak to an experienced Philadelphia car accident lawyer at Munley Law.
+Before you speak to the insurance adjuster or the insurance, first speak to an experienced Philadelphia car accident lawyer at Munley Law Personal Injury Attorneys.
 For over 60 years, we have been battling insurance companies across Pennsylvania.
 We understand the tactics they use to disprove your claim and we are more than willing to fight on your behalf to make sure you receive the compensation that you deserve.

-How to Deal with Insurance Companies After an Accident
+How Do I Deal with Insurance Companies After a Car Accident?

 While you report the crash to your own insurance company, you are under no obligation to speak with the other party’s insurance.
 In fact, we strongly recommend that you do not make any statements to the other party’s insurance company, and instead allow your car accident lawyer to handle that communication for you.